-The 2019/2020 Harvest Report is based on 623 yellow corn samples taken from defined areas within 12 of the top corn-producing and exporting states.
-Inbound samples were collected from local grain elevators to measure and analyze quality at the point of origin and to provide representative information about the variability of the quality characteristics across the diverse geographic regions.
+The report is based on 600 yellow corn samples taken from defined areas within 12 of the top corn-producing and exporting states.
+Inbound samples were collected from local grain elevators to measure and analyze quality at the point of origin and provide representative information about the variability of the quality characteristics across the diverse geographic regions.

 The sampling areas in the 12 states are divided into three general groupings labeled Export Catchment Areas (ECAs).
 These three ECAs are identified by the three major pathways to export markets:

 The Gulf ECA consists of areas that typically export corn through U.S. Gulf ports;

 The Pacific Northwest ECA includes areas exporting corn through Washington, Oregon and California ports; and

 The Southern Rail ECA comprises areas generally exporting corn to Mexico by rail from inland port terminals.

 Test results from the sample analysis are reported at the U.S. Aggregate level and for each of the three ECAs, providing a general perspective on the geographic variability of U.S. corn quality.

 Corn Export Cargo Quality Report